-- News and lifestyle images from The New York Times, The Guardian, Saveur and other provides.
-This currently is for US users only possibly due to content distribution restrictions.
+- News and lifestyle images from The New York Times, The Guardian, Saveur, and other sources.
+This is currently for US users only, possibly due to content distribution restrictions.

 - Satellite imagery of some of the hardest-to-reach places on Earth from Google Maps.

 You can enable or disable these contents individually from your Android devices or iOS devices.

 More interestingly, you can even learn more about the current images shown on TV by asking questions directly in Google Voice Search.

 How to set up Chromecast backdrop to customize the TV screen?

 Tap the menu key (3 vertical dots) in the top left, as shown below, to call out the menu items.

 Tap Backdrop (as shown below).